George Psalmanazar: Early life

 Although Psalmanazar intentionally obscured many details of his early life, it is believed that he was born in southern France, perhaps in Languedoc or Provence, some time between 1679 and 1684.
 His birth name is unknown.
 According to his posthumously published autobiography, he was educated in a Franciscan school and then a Jesuit academy.
 In both these institutions he claimed to have been celebrated by his teachers for what he called "my uncommon genius for languages".
-Indeed, by his own account Psalmanazar was something of a child prodigy.
 He claims that he attained fluency in Latin by the age of seven or eight, and excelled in competition with children twice his age.
-Later encounters with a sophistic philosophy tutor made him disenchanted with academicism, however, and he discontinued his education around the time he was fifteen or sixteen.
+Later encounters with a sophistic philosophy tutor made him disenchanted with academia, however, and he discontinued his education around the time he was fifteen or sixteen.

 Career as an impostor

 Continental Europe

 In order to travel safely and affordably in France, Psalmanazar first pretended to be an Irish pilgrim on his way to Rome.
-After learning English, forging a passport, and stealing a pilgrim's cloak and staff from the reliquary of a local church he set off, but he soon found that many people he met were familiar with Ireland and were able to see through his disguise.
+After learning English, forging a passport, and stealing a pilgrim's cloak and staff from the reliquary of a local church, he set off, but he soon found that many people he met were familiar with Ireland and were able to see through his disguise.

 Deciding that a more exotic disguise was needed, Psalmanazar drew upon the missionary reports about East Asia that he had heard of from his Jesuit tutors and decided to impersonate a Japanese Christian convert.
 At some point he further embellished this new persona by pretending to be a "Japanese heathen".
 Due to a lack of Western knowledge of Japanese cultures, Psalmanazar displayed fictitious customs to convince the public of the authenticity of his background.
 These so-called customs included eating raw meat spiced with cardamom and sleeping while sitting upright in a chair.

 Having failed to reach Rome, Psalmanazar travelled through various German principalities between 1700 and 1702.
 In the latter year, he appeared in the Netherlands, where he served as an occasional mercenary and soldier.
 By this time, he had shifted his supposed homeland from Japan to the even more obscure Formosa (Taiwan), and had developed more elaborate customs, such as following a foreign calendar, worshipping the Sun and the Moon with complex propitiatory rites of his own invention, and even speaking an invented language.

 In late 1702, Psalmanazar met the Scottish priest Alexander Innes, who was the chaplain of a Scottish army unit.
 Afterwards Innes claimed that he had converted the heathen to Christianity and christened him George Psalmanazar (after the Assyrian king Shalmaneser V, who is referenced in the Bible).
 In 1703, they left via Rotterdam for London, where they planned to meet Anglican clergymen.